crownstone/crownstone-homey/DEVELOPER.md

 `await this.cloud.crownstone(this.getData().id).turnOff()`

+If the dim state is changed:

+`await this.cloud.crownstone(this.getData().id).setSwitch(percentage);`

 ### Internationalization
 Internationalization doesn't look that important in the beginning process of development, but later on, it's getting more important, especially if the application will be accessible for users around the world.
 That's why the implementation of internationalization early on in the development is important since it only gets more difficult to implement internationalization later on in the development of an application.
 All the different translations that are supported in the app will be included in the _/locales/_-folder (_see App Manifest_).
 The translation strings are stored in a _.json-file_ with the language code as their name.
 For example: _nl.json_ and _en.json_.

+### Deletion
+A device can be deleted using the Homey App, and it will automatically be removed from the list.
+Any Flows that were interacting with that device won't work anymore.
+When a device is deleted in a sphere using the Crownstone App, it is not deleted in the Homey app, but rather being set unavailable, so that flows won't immediately break.

 ## The process - Flows
 User can create Flows for their Homey in the Flow Editor using different cards.
 There are three types of cards: when, and, then.